Profunctor Optics, a Categorical Update: Abstract

 \section{Abstract}

-Profunctor optics are bidirectional data accessors that capture data transformation patterns such as accessing subfields or iterating over containers.
-They are modular, meaning that we can construct accessors for complex structures by combining simpler ones.
-Profunctor optics have been studied only using \(\Sets\) as the enriching category and in the \emph{non-mixed} case.
-However, functional programming languages are arguably better described by enriched categories and we have found that some structures in the literature are actually \emph{mixed} optics.
+Optics are bidirectional data accessors that capture data transformation patterns such as accessing subfields or iterating over containers.
+Profunctor optics are a particular choice of representation supporting modularity, meaning that we can construct accessors for complex structures by combining simpler ones.

 Our work generalizes a classic result by Pastro and Street on Tambara theory and uses it to describe \emph{mixed} \Vt{enriched} profunctor optics and to endow them with \Vt{category} structure.
-We provide some original families of optics and derivations, including an elementary one for \emph{traversals} that solves an open problem posed by Milewski.
+We provide some original families of optics and derivations, including an elementary one for \emph{traversals}.
 Finally, we discuss a Haskell implementation. \(\quad\)

 \emph{Keywords:} lens, profunctor, Tambara module, coend calculus.